ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 ### Using Phoenix

-You will simply want to add some code to your router, like so.

-You will also likely want to set up the "playground" for trying things out.
+Add the following code to your Phoenix router.
+It's useful to set up the Absinthe playground for trying things out, but it's optional.

 ```elixir
 pipeline :graphql do